capSAR273/OmniRouter/README.md

-OmniRouter - MOVED
+OmniRouter - On Hold for Now
 ==========

-Moved to the new repo, fresh start.
+Must obtain more skill in Java before continuing.